Where to stay

 Spend your afternoon taking a stroll through some of Fremantle’s best attractions.
 The Roundhouse, located in Freo’s west end, is the oldest building still standing in Western Australia; the famous Fremantle Markets are a hive of culture and atmosphere; and the Fremantle Arts Centre has exhibitions, live music and art courses for locals and tourists.

-Wind down your day by taking a seat on the balcony at the sophisticated Whisper Wine Bar, just off Fremantle’s café strip.
-Enjoy a glass of wine expertly selected by Whisper’s Parisian owner, before heading to dinner at the nearby Bread In Common.
+Wind down your day by taking a seat at Jetty Eats, a riverside bar between the bridges, serving up refreshing libations, tasty bites and great tunes.
+After watching the boats and ferries pass by, head to dinner to the wildly popular Bread In Common.
 This industrial-chic restaurant is just as much a treat for the eyes as it is the taste-buds, and it’s seasonal farm-to-table menu is designed to be shared.
+Be sure to book ahead!

 Then visit Providore to try their huge selection of locally-made gourmet olive oils, dips, sauces and jams; and the Margaret River Chocolate Factory for their famous chocolate.
 Knowing that Margaret River is a big trip to make from Perth, the people behind this famous factory opened a secondary one in the Swan Valley, making it easier than ever to try their delectable range of treats.